davidelbeze/V2MIDI_report/V2MIDI_multilabel/README.md

 - `dataset.py`: Custom dataset class for handling video-MIDI pairs.
 - `data_loader.py`: Custom data loader for processing and yielding video-MIDI pairs.
 - `midi_preprocessing_multiclass.py`: MIDI processing utilities for multiclass representation.
+- `video2midi.py`: Script for running inference on a single video and reconstructing its whole MIDI prediction.
-- `eval.py`: Script for running inference on new video inputs.
+- `eval.py`: Script for running inference on a validation set (or its subset), reconstructing predicted MIDI files and getting accuracy metrics.
 - `midi_regeneration_constant_velocity.py`: Utility for regenerating MIDI files from model outputs.

 ## Key Features